Save the Greenfinch!

 “What is particularly distressing is that this disease is easily prevented.
 By cleaning and disinfecting feeders and dining stations regularly, householders can help manage the spread of this disease and protect the birds in their garden.”

-For further information on cleaning bird feeders and dining stations log on to the Peckish website.
+For further information on cleaning bird feeders and dining stations visit our Peckish page.

 *Garden Wildlife Health, Trichomonosis in Garden Birds Fact Sheet